marten-seemann/draft-seemann-tsvwg-udp-fragmentation/draft-seemann-tsvwg-udp-fragmentation.md

 ## Linux

-Linux uses the socket option of level IPPROTO_IP with name IP_MTU_DISCOVER with value IP_PMTUDISC_DO for IPv4.
+In order to send packets larger than the observed Path MTU and to disable Linux's own Path MTU Discovery, one uses the socket option of level IPPROTO_IP with name IP_MTU_DISCOVER with value IP_PMTUDISC_PROBE for IPv4, and socket option of level IPPROTO_IPV6 with name IPV6_MTU_DISCOVER with value IPV6_PMTUDISC_PROBE for IPv6.

-For IPv6, IPV6_MTU_DISCOVER with a value of IPV6_PMTUDISC_DO is used for the IPPROTO_IPV6 level.
+In addition, to receive errors when sending packets larger than the interface MTU, one sets the socket option of level IPPROTO_IP with name IP_DONTFRAG for IPv4 and socket option of level IPPROTO_IPV6 with name IPV6_DONTFRAG on IPv6.

-For dual-stack sockets, both socket options can be set independently.
+For dual-stack sockets, both IPv4 and IPv6 socket options can be set independently.

 ## Apple